Media career of Donald Trump

-Before entering politics and ultimately becoming the 45th president of the United States, Donald Trump pursued a career as a celebrity.
-He released several ghostwritten books, most prominently The Art of the Deal (1987).
+Trump released several ghostwritten books, most notably The Art of the Deal (1987).
 Starting in the 1990s, he was a regular guest on the Howard Stern Show and other talk shows, joined the professional wrestling company World Wrestling Federation/Entertainment, and made several cameo film and TV appearances.
 From 2004 to 2015, Trump hosted The Apprentice, a reality show on NBC in which contestants competed on business-related tasks.
+He later co-hosted The Celebrity Apprentice, in which celebrities competed to win money for charities.